-Version 3.5
+Version 3.8

-(NightStar LX)
+(RedHawkTM Linux®)

-Copyright 2011 by Concurrent Computer Corporation.
+I Copyright 2013,2014,2018 by Concurrent Real-Time.
 All rights reserved.
-This publication or any part thereof is intended for use with Concurrent products by Concurrent personnel, customers, and end-users.
+This publication or any part thereof is intended for use with Concurrent Real-Time products by Concurrent Real-Time personnel, customers, and end-users.
 It may not be reproduced in any form without the written permission of the publisher.

-The information contained in this document is believed to be correct at the time of publication.
-It is subject to change without notice.
-Concurrent Computer Corporation makes no warranties, expressed or implied, concerning the information contained in this document.

-To report an error or comment on a specific portion of the manual, photocopy the page in question and mark the correction or comment on the copy.
-Mail the copy (and any additional comments) to Concurrent Computer Corporation, 2881 Gateway Drive, Pompano Beach, FL 33069-4324.
-Mark the envelope "Attention: Publications Department."
-This publication may not be reproduced for any other reason in any form without written permission of the publisher.

 Concurrent Computer Corporation and its logo are registered trademarks of Concurrent Computer Corporation.
 All other Concurrent product names are trademarks of Concurrent while all other product names are trademarks or registered trademarks of their respective owners.

-Linux® is used pursuant to a sublicense from the Linux Mark Institute.

-NightStar's integrated help system is based on Assistant, a QtTM utility.
-Qt is a trademark of Nokia Corporation.

-CUDATM is a trademark of NVIDIA Corporation.
+Linux [®] is used pursuant to a sublicense from the Linux Mark Institute.
+NightStar's integrated help system is based on Assistant, a Qt® utility.
+Qt is a registered trademark of Digia Plc and/or its subsidiaries.
+NVIDIA® CUDA TM is a trademark of NVIDIA Corporation.